Cost Per Wear and the Nostalgia Variable

 We can rely on the Tamagotchi Effect, hoping that the time we invest in keeping a garment alive through maintenance and repair will bring us closer to it.
 We can hope that the dollars we fork over for a premium product will result in greater attachment, again decreasing the relative money spent for each time we’ve worn the garment.
 But I don’t think I’m alone in thinking that there’s more to it than seeing clothes as a means to a purely utilitarian end.

 I played the trumpet from elementary school through college.
 And my high school was located in an alternate universe where the music program was the school’s largest money maker, not the football team.
-We competed in and hosted various band and orchestra competitions, often taking not first place, but what’s known as “Sweepstakes”, a fancy if arbitrary name for first place (to make matters more confusing, “First Place” was actually second place) this is confusing, just say “we won”, we don’t need the jargon.
+We competed in and hosted various band and orchestra competitions, often taking not first place, but what’s known as “Sweepstakes”, a fancy if arbitrary name for first place (to make matters more confusing, “First Place” was actually second place).
 We even have not one, but two Grammy’s.
 Yes, Grammy’s.
 Music was a big deal at my high school, and really, my entire school district.
 Here’s the show from my senior year.